Three cubs born to Namibian cheetah at Kuno National Park | Science-Environment

 A Namibian cheetah has given birth to three cubs at the Kuno National Park in Madhya Pradesh, weeks after three cubs were born to another feline.

-Union Environment Minister Bhupender Yadav shared the news on X, saying, ''Kuno's new cubs!
-Namibian Cheetah named Jwala has given birth to three cubs.
-This comes just weeks after Namibian Cheetah Aasha gave birth to her cubs.''
+Union Environment Minister Bhupender Yadav shared the news on X on Tuesday, saying, ''Kuno's new cubs!
+Namibian cheetah named Jwala has given birth to three cubs.
+This comes just weeks after Namibian cheetah Aasha gave birth to her cubs.''
 He further said in the post, ''Congratulations to all wildlife frontline warriors and wildlife lovers across the country.
 May Bharat's wildlife thrive.''
-On January 3, Kuno National Park officials reported that Namibian cheetah Aasha had given birth to three cubs.
+On January 3, Kuno National Park officials reported that the Namibian cheetah Aasha had given birth to three cubs.

-Before this, Jwala (Namibian name Siyaya) had given birth to four cubs last March.
+Jwala (Namibian name Siyaya) had also given birth to four cubs last March.
 However, only one of them survived.

 The first batch of eight cheetahs was introduced in India in September 2022.